-By Week 7 of the course, you will put together a 2-3 page (about 1000-word) research proposal.
+By Week 7 of the course, you will put together a 3-page research proposal.
 The aim of the proposal is to focus your research question and develop a strategy for the rest of your research.
 Your proposal should include the following elements: